Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 Systematic diagnostic algorithm:

-• Bearing defects: Excessive internal clearance in rolling bearings or bearing shell wear allows the shaft to move chaotically inside the support, leading to unstable readings.
+• Bearing defects: Excessive internal clearance in rolling bearings or bearing shell wear allows the shaft to move chaotically inside the support.

 • Process-related instability:

-• Aerodynamic (fans): Turbulent airflow, flow separation from blades can cause random force effects on the impeller.
+• Aerodynamic (fans): Turbulent airflow, flow separation from blades can cause random force effects.

-• Hydraulic (pumps): Cavitation - formation and collapse of vapor bubbles in liquid - creates powerful, random hydraulic shocks.
-These shocks completely mask the periodic signal from unbalance and make balancing impossible.
+• Hydraulic (pumps): Cavitation creates powerful, random hydraulic shocks that mask the periodic signal from unbalance.

-• Internal mass movement (crushers, mills): During operation, material can move and redistribute inside the rotor, acting as "mobile unbalance".
+• Internal mass movement (crushers, mills): Material can redistribute inside the rotor, acting as "mobile unbalance".

-• Resonance: If operating speed is very close to the structure's natural frequency, even slight speed variations (50-100 rpm) cause huge changes in vibration amplitude and phase.
-Balancing in the resonance zone is impossible.
-It is necessary to conduct a coast-down test (when stopping the machine) to determine resonance peaks and choose a speed for balancing that is distant from them.
+• Resonance: If operating speed is very close to the structure's natural frequency, even slight speed variations cause huge changes in vibration amplitude and phase.

-• Thermal effects: As the machine warms up, thermal expansion can cause shaft bending or alignment changes, leading to reading "drift".
-It is necessary to wait until the machine reaches stable thermal regime and conduct all measurements at this temperature.
+• Thermal effects: As the machine warms up, thermal expansion can cause shaft bending or alignment changes.

 Section 3.2: When Balancing Doesn't Help: Identifying Root Defects